Honeywell Project: Decline

 As the demonstrations grew in their regularity and predictability, their newsworthiness changed.
 Articles still appeared in the local paper, but as often as not they began to appear in the society pages, rather than in the news section.
 The Honeywell corporation adapted to the regularity of the events taking moves to minimize the disruptions they caused.
 Factional and personality splits within the organization led to a number of participants leaving.

 In the end many of the activists that made up the core of the Honeywell Project moved on to other struggles or changed their tactics.
 Some affinity groups continued to meet but related less to the Project as an organization.
 By 1990 the Project had ceased to formally meet.

 End results

 In September 1990, Honeywell spun off most of its military contracts business and formed a new company Alliant Techsystems.
 At the time, corporate spokespeople dismissed the notion that the Honeywell Project's activities had any part in their decision to do this.
 Honeywell Project activists disagreed.

 Some of the activists that once worked on the campaign against Honeywell, and others, became involved in AlliantACTION, a similar group that conducted weekly vigils outside of Alliant Techsystems' headquarters in Hopkins, Edina, and Eden Prairie, Minnesota, from 1996 to 2011.
 AlliantACTION conducted its final weekly vigil on October 5, 2011, after Alliant Techsystems moved its corporate headquarters to Arlington, Virginia.

+In January, 2012, Honeywell Project founder Marv Davidov died.